 Whatever you write in your cover letter, just make sure that you showing how much a value add you are going to be to the organization.
 This has to be a logical explanation based on your interests and experience so far.
 Do not make claims that you cannot back up later in your interview.
 Show the company how you would fit in well at the company and strive to take it to higher places.

-Negotiating your salary is an art.
+Negotiating your compensation/stipend is an art.
 As is usual, some people are superb at it and some are abysmal at negotiating.
-However, your salary is an important component of your career.
+However, your compensation is an important component of your career.
 It matters because it is intricately linked with your happiness and self-worth.
 If you are doing the best work of your life and it is not valued properly, you will be disappointed.

-While every fresher prepares to ace those interviews, the aspect of salary negotiation is conveniently left behind.
+While every fresher prepares to ace those interviews, the aspect of compensation negotiation is conveniently left behind.
 I agree that if you are a fresher, you do not have much of a bargaining point due to the lack of your experience.
-However, that doesn’t mean that you accept a job offer with a salary which is underwhelming.
+However, that doesn’t mean that you accept a job offer with a compensation/stipend which is underwhelming.

-Here are 3 points that you should pay attention to while negotiating your first salary
+Here are 3 points that you should pay attention to while negotiating your first compensation

 1. Know the industry standard